 Hostels in Guanajuato are a great option for solo travelers and anyone looking for more of a fun/social vibe.
 Yet, couple travelers and groups will likely find better value sharing a room in a budget-friendly hotel.
-Here’s our hostel suggestions:
+Here are our hostel suggestions:

 - Casa de Dante is often recognized as the best hostel option in Guanajuato.
 Clean & beautiful rooms, friendly staff, and even an amazing Mexican breakfast is included all for about $15-$20 USD per night depending on your room/bed preference.
-It’s no wonder the hostel has maintained a phenomenal reputation with its consistantly great hostelworld reviews, despite being a hefty 15 minute walk from the city center.
+It’s no wonder the hostel has maintained a phenomenal reputation with its consistently great hostelworld reviews, despite being a hefty 15-minute walk from the city center.

 - If Casa de Dante is fully booked or you want to be more centrally located, instead try Corral D Comedias Hostel located within the historic center.
 It’s also clean, well-priced (particularly for dorm beds), and includes a great breakfast.

-These are some of the best private rooms you can find in Guanajuato that are also easy on the budget.
+These are some of the best private rooms you can find in Guanajuato.
 These are smaller type accommodation, rather than large hotels.
 So you’ll receive a more personal touch in addition to great value at these cheap and cheerful places: